ttphat2805/ttphat2805/README.md

 ## 🚀 About Me

-- 💻 **Web Designer & Full-Stack Developer** crafting beautiful, performant web & mobile apps
+- 💻 **Software Engineer** crafting beautiful, performant web & mobile apps
 - 🤖 Deeply into **AI-powered development** — building with Claude, Gemini & ChatGPT
 - 🏗️ Advocate for **monorepo architecture** with Nx for scalable team codebases
 - 🌐 From pixel-perfect UI to robust APIs — I own the full stack